BlockchainCommons/Research/papers/bcr-2026-003-xid-edges.md

 ⭐️ This document is has a reference implementation in the `bc-envelope` crate and downstream tools like `bc-envelope-cli`.
 It is open for community feedback.

+## Design Rationale

+In a full entity-relationship model, not every claim is a simple binary relationship.
+A credential, for instance, is an entity in its own right: a university *confers* a credential, and that credential is *conferred upon* a student.
+Modeling this faithfully would require the credential to be a first-class node with its own incoming and outgoing edges.

+Edges in XID documents deliberately flatten this into a single directed connection — source, target, and a type — for two reasons:

+1. **Edges connect agents.** Both the source and target of an edge are XIDs backed by XID documents: entities with keys, permissions, and the ability to sign and verify.
+The edge subject (a credential number, a UUID) is just an identifier — it has no XID document, no keys, and no ability to participate as a source or target of further edges.
+Modeling it as a first-class graph node would add complexity without a corresponding agent to anchor it.

+2. **`'isA'` is intentionally overloaded.** For a colleague relationship, `'isA': 'schema:colleague'` types the relationship itself.
+For a credential, `'isA': 'schema:EducationalOccupationalCredential'` types what is formally an intermediate entity.
+This overloading is a pragmatic trade-off: the three-assertion structure remains uniform and simple, at the cost of not distinguishing relationship-typed edges from entity-typed edges at the structural level.

+If a future use case requires intermediate objects to be first-class participants — holding their own edges, being independently resolvable, carrying their own keys — that would be defined by an envelope schema for that object type, outside the scope of this specification.

 ## Edge Structure

 An edge is a [Gordian Envelope](bcr-2024-003-envelope.md) whose subject is a locally unique identifier.
 The edge has exactly three assertions: